The Wisdom and the Hysteria

 As Rabinowitz proves, you clearly don’t need a backyard to be a NIMBY.

-As I tried to explain to Sadik-Kahn at the journalists form, I was wondering – despite her convictions – if any of those activists had ever given her pause or caused her team to alter a project.
+As I tried to explain to Sadik-Khan at the journalists forum, I was wondering – despite her convictions – if any of those activists had ever given her pause or caused her team to alter a project.
 I was hoping for insight into the mind of someone who has stared down NIMBYism and caused it to turn tail.
 I suppose that’s what I got.

 A simple “no” would have sufficed.